 Those 3 neer dosas, which made my wife surprised got finished in less than 5 minutes.
-The quantity was ok enough, but I think 4 can be a good number.
+The quantity was ok enough, but I think 4 could have been better.

 The main sweet was made with milk, having the base of pineapple, with some dry fruits.
 Initially, I thought it might be a payasam, but still, I was not able to make it out whether it was or not.
-But whatever it was I liked it very much.
-Wish I could have got another bowl of it.
+But whatever it was I liked it very much, wish I could have had another bowl of it.

 The other little sweet, which was made with flour and ghee, was made with a balanced amount of sugar, I mean it was not very sweet.

 I went for the bisse bille bhat at the end, and it was served in a very nice bowl with the cover.
 The taste was good.

 One thing which was missing was the Banana Chips, which is the signature of a Kerela thali.